iceamdeveloper/iceam/wp-content/plugins/event-tickets-plus/readme.txt

 * Tweak - Various improvements to ticket order reports [65888]
 * Tweak - Update the WooCommerce Orders Tab with better descriptions and breakdown of tickets sold by order status [66012]
-* Tweak - Ensures the manage_stock property of EDD tickets is not false when tickets have no inventory left [67176]
+* Tweak - Ensures the manage_stock property of Easy Digital Downloads tickets is not false when tickets have no inventory left [67176]
 * Tweak - Adds tabbed view support [66015]

 = [4.3.5] 2016-12-20 =

 * Tweak - Updated the template override instructions in a number of templates [68229]
-* Fix - Prevent EDD from throwing fatals on Price HTML methods [70265]
+* Fix - Prevent Easy Digital Downloads from throwing fatals on Price HTML methods [70265]
 * Fix - Update order-autocompletion logic to work with current versions of WooCommerce [66803]

 = [4.3.4] 2016-12-08 =